Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Bangkok is the capital city of Thailand.
 With over 15 million people living in its metro area, it offers enough entertainment and dining options to spend a lifetime exploring and never see it all.

-There’s no official count, but estimates say that about 300,000 expats call Bangkok home.
-You arguably won’t find a bigger expat community anywhere else in Asia.
+There’s no official count, but estimates say about 300,000 expats call Bangkok home.
+You probably won’t find a more extensive expat community elsewhere in Asia.

 Pattaya

-Pattaya is a beach resort city that is popular among expats for its vibrant nightlife, beautiful beaches, and affordable property prices compared to Bangkok and Phuket.
+Pattaya is a beach resort city with vibrant nightlife and affordable property prices compared to Bangkok and Phuket.

 With a mid-size population of about 2 million, Pattaya is relatively easy to settle into as a newcomer.
 Jomtien Beach and its surroundings are also part of the Pattaya metro area.